prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 Some of the benefits to using the Prebid Mobile header bidding solution include:

--   Provides a single integration point with Prebid Server, providing direct access to more mobile buyers.
+-   Provides a single integration point with Prebid Server, enabling direct access to more mobile buyers.
 -   Allows for server-side configuration management; no need for developers to update the app to make configuration changes.
 -   Provides a transparent, open source header bidding solution.
 -   Flattens mediation layers, reducing ad ops burden for managing mediation partners.
 -   Reduces latency compared to mediation.
--   Designed to integrate with Prebid Server, and can also integrate with any vendor hosting their own Prebid Server deployment (vendor must be registered in Prebid Mobile as a Prebid Server host).
+-   Designed to integrate with any deployment of the open-source Prebid Server code.
+(Vendor must be registered in Prebid Mobile as a Prebid Server host.)

 ## Requirements